kylephillips/wp-nested-pages/README.md

 * A native WordPress menu, automatically generated to match your Nested Pages screen
 * A way to quickly add child pages (ideal for development)
 * A touch-friendly interface

+## Attribution

+This plugin wouldn't be possible with the [Nested Sortable](https://github.com/ilikenwf/nestedSortable) jQuery Plugin.
+It also makes use of the [jQuery UI Touch Punch](https://github.com/furf/jquery-ui-touch-punch) plugin for touch support.